sauravkp/cignal--production-grade-WebRTC-video-calling/README.md

 Available data fields on the cignal object are as below.

-'cignal.pc' : The WebRTC peerconnection object used for call.
+`cignal.pc` : The WebRTC peerconnection object used for call.
 Default `null`.

-'cignal.id' : The unique id for this signal.
+`cignal.id` : The unique id for this signal.
 It has the value of roomId which is passed at the time of instantiating the cignal object.

-'cignal.closed' : The state of cignal.
+`cignal.closed` : The state of cignal.
 Default `false`.
 Once the call is ended, this value is updated to `true`.

 `cignal.socket` : The underlying socket connection responsible for carrying message from the browser client to the server and maintaining the connection throughout the lifetime of the call.